-Tagg - The Pet Tracker is a pet locator and an activity tracker, which helps you monitor your pet's health.
+Tagg Pet GPS Plus is a pet locator and an activity tracker and air temperature sensor, which helps you monitor your pet's health.
 The locator functions with GPS technology and works with any phone or computer with SMS capability, as it messages you by email or text and then enables you to find your pet on a map.
 Free apps are available for Android and iPhones even give you driving directions, but the tracking service is not free; it's about $8.00 a month, and you cannot use the system without paying that service fee.

 Pet owners define the areas where their pets are 'supposed' to be, and whenever they leave that vicinity, they are alerted.
 Be alerted too to the fact that tracking is static, not continuous, like the Garmin or RoamEO systems.
 So you will need to keep asking it to track to get more recent information.

 EZ-find for Pets is really intended for close range searching, as it has limited - 60 feet inside, 100 feet outdoor - range.
 It purportedly does work, however, within those ranges, so if you have pets who like to hide, especially when they nap, this is the gadget for you.

 The EZ-find for Pets is adapted from a general household system, so items such as keys, purses, sunglasses and other things that 'hide' may be added to the system.
 Unfortunately, as with most locator systems, the pet collar attachment is too heavy for pets under 10 pounds; but you could attach it more safely to a pet harness.
 The EZ-find for Pets is here!

 In Britain, one of the favorites is the Retrieva GPS Pet Tracker, but I have not found it available in the U.S.